Battle of Manassas Summary

-The Battle of Manassas, also known as the Battle of Wapping Heights, was fought on July 23, 1863, in Warren County, Virginia.
-It was the last engagement of the Gettysburg Campaign.
+The Battle of Manassas Gap — also known as the Battle of Wapping Heights — was fought on July 23, 1863, in Warren County, Virginia, during the Confederate Retreat from Gettysburg.

-Following the Union victory at the Battle of Gettysburg (July 1–4, 1863), Confederate General Robert E. Lee decided to end his second invasion of the North.
+Following the Union victory at the Battle of Gettysburg (July 1–4, 1863), Confederate General Robert E. Lee ended his second invasion of the North.
 At roughly 5:00 p.m. on July 4, Brigadier General John D. Imboden led a long train of Confederate wounded and supplies toward the Potomac River crossings at Williamsport and Falling Waters, about 50 miles to the southwest.
-Lee ordered the remainder of the army to follow using a different route the next day.
+Lee ordered the rest of the army to follow using a different route the next day.

 The withdrawal soon came to a halt when heavy rains swelled the Potomac River, preventing the Confederate army from crossing back into Virginia.
 Forced to wait until the river receded, Lee established a long, semi-circular defensive line anchored on his left by the Conococheague Creek and on his right by the Potomac River at Falling Waters.